-Common use -- folates means all pteroglutamates having vitamin activity.
+Common use - folates, means all pteroglutamates having vitamin activity.

-Absorption, transport, circulation, storage -- dietary folates are enzymatically cleaved by pancreatic and intestinal mucosal peptidases to the monoglutamate which is absorbed.
+3. Absorption, transport, circulation, storage

+Absorption - dietary folates are enzymatically cleaved by pancreatic and intestinal mucosal peptidases to the monoglutamate that is absorbed.
 Synthetic folic acid is well absorbed with a bioavailability of about 85%.
+Deficiency in iron and VC can lead to impaired utilization of dietary folate.

-Most of circulating folate is 5-methyl tetrahydrofolic acid (5-meTHFA).
+Transport - most of circulating folate is 5-methyl tetrahydrofolic acid (5-MeTHFA).
+Most is free in plasma with some binding albumin.
+Cellular uptake requires transporters and receptors.

+Tissue distribution - 5-10 mg total, half in liver, low in brain.
 A considerable amount is excreted in the bile but most is reabsorbed.
 This continued enterohepatic circulation of folate is important for maintaining adequate levels and is interrupted by alcohol.